ucsb-cs16/w19/_lab/lab01.md

 * You now have shared ownership of all the code that you will write for this lab.

+## Upload the initial version of your code using github's web interface

+* Upload the files in your lab01 directory to the new repo you created in the previous step.
+To do this, you should be physically present on a lab machine or in CSIL where you have access to a web browser and a local copy of your files (min2.cpp  min3v1.cpp  min3v2.cpp README.md).
+On your web browser, navigate to your repo on github.
+Click on the "Upload files" button.

+* Now either drag and drop the files: from your machine or use the "Choose your files" option to browse through your local directory and upload the file.
+Then press the green "Commit new files" button.
+Navigate back to your repo to see that the files you uploaded are correctly listed.
+Click on it and you should see your code on github's web interface.

 ## Solving the problems for this lab<a name="programs"></a>